Skt-Dvlpr/MainFlow-Tasks/README.md

 Description: This task involves using the matplotlib library to visualize data.

 Responsibility: Created a bar chart, scatterplot, histogram and a line chart using Matplotlib to visualize data from a Pandas DataFrame.
-Customized the charts with labels, maerker, fonts, titles, and legends, and other similar operations.
+Customized the charts with labels, marker, fonts, titles, and legends, and other similar operations.

 Task 4: Exploratory Data Analysis (EDA)

 Description: This task involves performing exploratory data analysis on a dataset using python libraries like pandas, matplotlib, seaborn and numpy.

-Responsibilty: Loaded a dataset, used numpy to create a new column from an existing one, did a statistical analysis, utilised date and time to extract information and visualized the data to dervive insights.
+Responsibilty: Loaded a dataset, used numpy to create a new column from an existing one, did a statistical analysis, utilised date and time to extract information and visualized the data to derive insights.

 Task 5 & 6: Data Analysis